 What is the Pulitzer Center's role in the editorial process?

-The Pulitzer Center will coordinate and support the Network, but the Fellows and their outlets will have total editorial independence to do their work.
+The Pulitzer Center will coordinate and support the Network, but Fellows and their outlets will have total editorial independence to do their work.
 Fellows may seek guidance and advice from Pulitzer Center editors as needed.

 Will Fellows have access to mentors and training opportunities?